How to Downgrade WordPress Safely

 Things you could try instead of downgrading WordPress

-If you downgrade WordPress because of a site crash or incompatibility, it is important to note that WordPress is rarely the cause of issues on a site.
+If you are recovering WordPress after a site crash or incompatibility, it is important to note that WordPress is rarely the cause of issues on a site.
 There are other troubleshooting methods you can try, before going nuclear with a WordPress downgrade:

 Conclusion